Jerusalem Day, or Yom Yerushalayim in Hebrew, is coming up this Tuesday evening, May 27 through Wednesday, May 28.

 Jerusalem Day is a national Israeli holiday commemorating the reunification of Jerusalem and the establishment of Israeli control over the Old City in June 1967.
-Jerusalem day was declared by the Chief Rabbinate of Israel as a minor religious holiday, to thank God for the miraculous victory in the Six-Day War and for answering the 2,000-year-old prayer of “Next Year in Jerusalem”.
+It was declared by the Chief Rabbinate of Israel as a minor religious holiday, to thank God for the miraculous victory of the Six Day War and for answering the 2,000-year-old prayer of “Next Year in Jerusalem.”

 Immediately after Israel declared its independence in 1948, the neighboring Arab countries attacked, resulting in the Arab-Israeli War.
-At the end of this war, the city of Jerusalem was divided.
-Israeli forces controlled most of the city, however East Jerusalem, including the Old City, was controlled by Jordanian forces.
-The Old City was important for strategic and religious reasons, as many sites of religious importance are in this part of the city.
+The city of Jerusalem was divided.
+Israeli forces controlled most of the city, however, east Jerusalem, including the Old City, fell in Jordanian hands.

-On June 7, 1967, one day into the Six-Day War, Israeli forces captured the old city of Jerusalem, which resulted in the reunification of Jerusalem as part of Israel.
+On June 7, 1967, one day into the Six-Day War, Israeli forces captured the Old City of Jerusalem, which resulted in the reunification of Jerusalem as part of Israel.

 Click ‘LIKE’ to express your joy that Jerusalem is a united city – under Israeli control!

-Please ‘SHARE’ with your family and friends!Please 'SHARE' with your family and friends!
+Please ‘SHARE’ with your family and friends!